-Before you say that there’s no way gluten-free vegan yeast rolls can taste just as good if not BETTER than regular ones, I have to tell you that everyone I’ve fed these to agree that these are in fact amazing, fluffy, and oh so delicious.
-It took me a couple tries but I finally got it right.
-I tried making them before but they didn’t meet my ridiculously high standard.
+Before you say that there’s no way gluten-free vegan yeast rolls can taste just as good if not BETTER than regular ones, I have to tell you that everyone I’ve fed these to agreed that these are in fact amazing, fluffy, and oh so delicious.
+It took me a couple tries but I finally got these gluten-free vegan yeast rolls right.
+I tried making them before but they didn’t meet my families ridiculously high standard.
 They where either dense or extremely dense.
 Nothing I was proud enough to share with you all.
+Until now!

 So I read every tip out there and I’m happy to report that it worked.
-I got the fluffy texture I deeply desired!
+I got the fluffy texture I deeply desired.
 My kiddos love them and I’m confident enough that you too will enjoy.
 So before the holiday arrives here is the recipe so that you may add it to your menu this Thanksgiving.
-Healthy Holidays!
+Happy Holidays to you and your family.

 - 2 1/2 cups of gluten-free flour (I used Bob’s Red Mills)